Pereskiopsis diguetii (F. A. C. Weber) Britton & Rose

 How to Grow and Care

-As with just about every cactus, a lack of light will really harm them if you expect growth and continue to water them.
-You will wait for a long time if you do not have an artificial light source and humidity.
+As with every cactus, a lack of light will harm them if you expect growth and continue to water them.
+You will wait a long time if you do not have an artificial light source and humidity.
 Pereskiopsis live in very tropical, wet, and humid regions of Central and South America.
-This is easy to recreate with your grow light and indoor greenhouse set up.
+This is easy to recreate with your grow light and indoor greenhouse setup.
 But you must be careful to allow air circulation.
 This is one of the number one killers of Pereskiopsis in general behind overwatering.
-If you have an indoor greenhouse, you can easily do this by opening up the tent for several hours a day and choosing one day a week in which it is open all day.
+If you have an indoor greenhouse, you can easily do this by opening the tent several hours a day and choosing one day a week in which it is open all day.
 You should have two angles for air circulation to navigate.
-No artificial fans need but can be helpful.
+No artificial fans need it, but they can be helpful.

 - Back to genus Pereskiopsis